sunnymoon1314/node-http-serverless-soon/README.md

 ![alt text](images/module_3.6_serverless_remove_3_of_3.png)

-Note that not all the resources are removed.
-For example, the S3 bucket may still be left in the AWS.
-You need to manually delete the S3 bucket if you do not need it any more.

 # Suggestion for future works

 So far we have seen how the serverless application is implemented with only a GET REST API endpoint.

 We will look at how the application features can be enhanced to make the endpoint respond to:
 - Other REST API actions such as POST, PUT, etc.
-- Events that are triggerd by other AWS services such as when data is loaded into S3 bucket, etc.
+- Events that are triggerd by other AWS services such as S3 bucket when data is loaded into it, etc.